stream-utils/raw-body/README.md

 # Raw Body [![Build Status](https://travis-ci.org/stream-utils/raw-body.png)](https://travis-ci.org/stream-utils/raw-body)

-Gets the entire buffer of a stream and validates its length against an expected length and maximum limit.
+Gets the entire buffer of a stream either as a `Buffer` or a string.
+Validates the stream's length against an expected length and maximum limit.
 Ideal for parsing request bodies.

 ## API